zauns/job-search/docs/ollama_setup_guide.md

 1. Check the troubleshooting section above
 2. Run the test script to verify functionality
 3. Check application logs for detailed error messages
-4. The application will work with fallback keyword extraction even without Ollama
+4. Ensure Ollama service is running and properly configured for full functionality